People have a lot to be stressed out about in the final weeks of the year.

 Managers may not be psychologists, but employees will be drawn to their authority.

-Arm them with resources to point employees toward, such as counseling services, food pantries, and financial planners.
+Arm your leaders with resources to point employees toward, such as counseling services, food pantries, and financial counselors.
 Help coach them through how to respond when employees ask for extra money, or help dealing with a crisis.

 Offer Assistance for Holiday Tasks